-Once the applicant has confirmed that they wish to proceed with the proposed rehabilitation plan, ORR will schedule a Contract Signing Event with the property owner (or their Power of Attorney designee).
-During the Contract Signing Event, the property owner applicant will sign the security instrument and the closing disclosure form.
-The Project Coordinator will then explain the anticipated construction schedule and when they can expect to be contacted by the IC.
+Once the applicant has confirmed that they wish to proceed with the proposed reimbursement plan, ORR will schedule a Contract Signing Event with the property owner (or their Power of Attorney designee).
+During the Contract Signing Event, the property owner applicant will sign the lien and the closing disclosure form.